 Using a repository hosting service is very important for a complex application where code changes are very common.
 Apart from pushing or pulling your code whenever needed, your entire source code will be hosted efficiently and you will be able to keep track of the changes that you made in the application.

 All of the ingredients mentioned above can cook a very basic recipe for a web developer.
-For advanced development, there are other ingredients like Content delivery network, content management system, Encryption services, task runners which can cook a delicious cuisine when combined with the basic ingredients.
-For starters, however, the basic stuffs can enable you to develop a well designed user friendly web application.
+For advanced development, there are other ingredients like a Content delivery network, content management system, Encryption services, task runners which can cook a delicious cuisine when combined with the basic ingredients.
+For starters, however, the basic stuff can enable you to develop a well-designed user-friendly web application.